A vVols best practices summary.

 If using Virtual Volumes and FlashArray replication, ensure that anticipated recovery site is running vSphere 6.5 or later.

-If using vVols array based replication for failover and recovery methods, Pure Storage strongly recommends running Purity 5.3.6 or later.
+If using vVols array based replication for failover and recovery methods, Pure Storage strongly recommends running at minimum Purity//FA 5.3.6.

 As always, please ensure you follow standard Pure Storage best practices for vSphere.

 Here are some quick points of guidance when using vVols with the Pure Storage FlashArray.
 These are not meant to be Best Practices deep dives nor a comprehensive outline of all best practices when using vVols with Pure Storage; a Best Practices deep dive will be given in the future.
 However, more explanation about the requirements and recommendations are given in the summary above.

 While vVols support was first introduced with Purity 5.0.0, there have been significant fixes and enhancements to the VASA provider in later releases of Purity.
 Because of this, Pure has set the required Purity version for vVols to a later release.

 - For general vVols use, Purity 5.1.15+ or Purity 5.3.6+ is required.

 - Purity 5.3.6+ is required for vVols support with Site Recovery Manager (SRM) Array Based Replication protection and recovery.